-'lift a finger' = \$positSymbolOfNegligibleEffort Negation is present in \$assertFailTo
+'lift a finger' = \$positSymbolOfNegligibleEffort Negation is present in \$assertFailTo but do so implicitly by dividing groups of people into classes with and without the property, thereby introducing the implied negation:

 For stylistic effect, these tools together implement \$assertFailToMakeNegligibleEffort.
 There is no role for \$positSymbolOfNegligibleEffort ('lift a finger) if it is not put to some use.